Michael3-j/Phase1_Project/README.md

-## I have created a news webapplication using my API key,the project siply allows the user tho access news articles that are provided in  the
-## url that i used.
+## I have created a news webapplication using my API key,the project simply allows the user tho access news articles that are provided in  the url that i used.

 ## TXT file
 It contains a sketch of what i should achive at the end.